 Foreign music is a key part to creating memories overseas, and when you hear particular songs when you’ve returned home, you will be transported back to those summer nights in Brazil and the music festivals in Europe.
 Shazam works without internet, so you can Shazam a song and it will appear later when you connect to Wi-Fi.
 I am forever thankful for it finding me some amazing music that constantly reminds me of those crazy nights abroad whether it be classic Croatian tunes or the music from a Spanish guys iPod speakers at a local fiesta.

-I have found instagram plays a key role in finding hidden gems.
+Most of us use instagram to follow and like, but I have found it also plays a key role in finding hidden gems.
 Using #hashtags to search for your next destination can help you find beautiful places that are off the beaten track.
 Look for photos posted by locals.
 There is a whole travel community on instagram that are more than happy to help and give you information on the best place to eat or drink, as well as the most secluded beaches and stunning treks.

 If you need some visual inspiration, look no further than pinterest.
 Search for any country, city, or anything you desire and you will be sure to find beautiful new places you may have never considered visiting.
 Save them all in your personal feed and, Voilà, the world is yours!